LChanthabandith/LChanthabandith.github.io/reading-notes/class-06.md

 The **DOM** is not a programming language, but without it, the **JavaScript** language wouldn't have any model or notion of web pages, HTML documents, SVG documents, and their component parts.
 The document as a whole, the head, tables within the document, table headers, text within the table cells, and all other elements in a document are parts of the document object model for that document.
 They can all be accessed and manipulated using the **DOM** and a scripting language like **JavaScript**.

 [Introduction To The DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

+## Things I want to know more about

+- Creating object literals.